 The transformational change problem can be addressed in two ways, by a ‘push’ or a ‘pull’ approach – where pulling people along is the preferred.
-Transformation is effectively about leadership.
+Transformation is therefore primarily about leadership.

 ‘Chart A’ illustrates the options to either ‘push’ or ‘pull’ the system, including its people, from a sub-optimal start position to a planned ideal target position (the dashed circle).
 The start position has some metaphorical anchors, which cling on to the current situation.
 The anchors are motivated by all sorts of reasons, such as fear of inability to meet the new system expectations.
 People who are experts in the old system will perceive a threat to their status from the new.
 This can be particularly true when bringing together and integrating management systems that previously resided in different parts of the organisation.

 Trust people to get there by themselves.
-People will naturally adopt the best practice, once they recognise it and it is aligned to their own personal values.
-You may discuss the targets and plan, and energise the journey with events and fun, but there must be no attempt at pushing people.
+People will naturally adopt the best practice, once they recognise it and it aligns to their own personal values.
+You may discuss the intent and the target position, and energise the journey with celebratory events and fun, but there must be no attempt at pushing people.